seamusdemora/PiFormulae/Git-ServerOnRpi.md

 ```
 **And that's it... our Git-Server is alive!**

-###  From a (Git-)Client connect to the Git-Server to "source" the code we've developed
+###  Connect to the Git-Server fm a Git-Client & "source" the developed code

 Now move to (one of) the git-clients: `rpigitclient`.
 Assume `rpigitclient` is the host on which we've been coding a set of scripts which comprise the project we'll call `motd-d`.
 Remember, the folder names on client and server need not match, although they certainly can match - if that is desired.